Glan Llyn (see photograph) is a 20 year project to transform the 600 acre former Llanwern Steelworks site into a £1bn sustainable community.

 ReNewport Task Force

-In spring 2013, a city taskforce was appointed by Welsh Government to study and develop an economic regeneration strategy for Newport city centre in the short to medium term.
+In spring 2013, a city taskforce was appointed by Welsh Government to develop a short to medium term economic regeneration strategy for Newport city centre.

-The taskforce, chaired by Simon Gibson of Wesley Clover, released their report in December 2013 with a mixture of recommendations and actions that taken together could make a significant difference to Newport city centre and Newport as part of a city region.
+The taskforce, chaired by Simon Gibson of Wesley Clover, released their report in December 2013 with recommendations and actions that could make a significant difference to Newport city centre and Newport as part of a city region.

 At the city summit in February 2014 it was announced that Welsh Government would be making money available for feasibility work on projects included in the ReNewport report.